 BLACKEN OPEN AIR is one of the world’s most remote heavy metal festivals.

-– There will be additional parking outside the main gates in the day-parking area.
+- There is a day-parking area outside the main gates

 - Cabins are also available on site.
 For bookings contact Ross River Homestead directly on (08) 8956 9711

 - Don’t hit a cow man.
 The road to Blacken Open Air is cattle country.
 Please don’t underestimate the dangers.
-Cattle and wild Brumbies roam free on the road.
-A sharpe eye is paramount while driving the Ross Highway.
+Cattle, Camels and wild Brumbies roam free on the road.
+A sharp eye is paramount while driving the Ross Highway.
 Tell your passengers to be spotters along the way.

-- There are multiple water refill taps located within the festival site and camping area.
-These will be clearly marked
+- There are multiple clearly marked water refill taps located within the festival site and camping area

 - Please note, the tap water is bore water; safe to drink but may not be to everyone’s liking

 - There will be a number of food vendors available catering for carnivores, herbivores and most in between

 - Breakfast, lunch & dinner (and coffee!) is available

 - Don’t forget to hit the supermarket on your way out to pick up snacks!

 - This is a fully licensed event